labscommunity/starterkit/apps/cli/README.md

 During the interactive setup, you'll be prompted for your project's name and other configuration options.
 Provide your choices to create a new Arweave application.

-> If using a secure shell, ensure your ssh-agent is running as expected for successfull installation of dependencies.
+> Note: For windows users using a secure shell, ensure your ssh-agent is running as expected for successfull installation of dependencies.

 ### Non-interactive